 According to Dija Ayodele, founder of Westroom Aesthetics and Black Skin Directory, “When rosacea is apparent in the skin, the blood vessels dilate and the oil glands become inflamed, hot, and flushed.
 The lighter you are, the more the blood vessels will be visible.
 The inflammation of the oil glands causes spots and papules, and it can also cause thickening and swelling of the skin, notably around the nose and the cheeks.”
 But while some of these symptoms are universal, regardless of skin color, the most obvious sign of rosacea — the tell-tale redness — does not present the same way on darker skin tones.

-Rosacea On Darker Skin Tones: Why The Misdiagnosis?
+Why The Rosacea Misdiagnosis?

 Since rosacea is easy to spot on lighter skin tones (at least when it comes to the redness in the skin), it stands to reason that having a darker skin tone would affect the inflammation’s appearance and color.
 Ayodele explains that, “Due to the dark tone of Black skin, this does not always show as significantly, if at all.
 In Black skin, some types of rosacea can often look remarkably like other skin conditions such as acne.
 This can lead to confusion and misdiagnosis and incorrect treatment.”